Defenses To Murder Charges Filed In Los Angeles

 So, the bottom line is, when it comes to these murder charges and the defenses related to them, you're going to need to sit down with somebody like me who's been doing this for twenty-five years.
 We go over everything, and I'll be able to give you an honest assessment of whether or not you have a defense that can be successful.

-Sometimes people have a reason, but you're not going to win.
+Sometimes, people have a reason, but you're going to fail to win.
 If you're not going to win, you don't spend the money to go to trial, and you don't take the risk of going to practice on a murder case; you need your defense attorney to resolve the issue and negotiate for you.

 Negotiation To A Lesser Charge